MoinhoDigital/awesome-safe-network/README.md

 * :octocat: [Joseph’s Safe Websites Project](https://safenetforum.org/t/josephs-safe-websites-project/15244) A list of websites for the SAFE Network.
 * :octocat: [Oficial Examples](https://github.com/maidsafe/safe_examples) Oficial examples from Maid's dev team.
 * :octocat: [mind2chat](https://github.com/Mindphreaker/mind2chat) Chat app livigin at `safe://mind2chat`.
-* :octocat: [Chaty](https://github.com/josephm1/Chaty)A messaging website built on the SAFE Network with the ability to publish messages and chat in realtime in-browser.
+* :octocat: [Chaty](https://github.com/josephm1/Chaty) A messaging website built on the SAFE Network with the ability to publish messages and chat in realtime in-browser.
 * :octocat: [Demoy](https://github.com/josephm1/Demoy) A website built on the Safe Network using some of the Mutable Data functions from the safe DOM API.
 * :octocat: [Listy](https://github.com/josephm1/Listy) A public web directory for websites built on the SAFE Network with the ability for users to submit websites.
 * :octocat: [Feedy](https://github.com/josephm1/Feedy) The feedback website for all my SAFE websites.
 * :octocat: [Vidy](https://github.com/josephm1/Vidy) A public video directory for websites built on the SAFE Network with the ability for users to submit videos.
 * :octocat: [Wallet](https://github.com/moinhodigital/safewallet) A wallet to create and exchange tokens
+* [Todo](https://github.com/wardbr/Safe-todo-draw) A todo app implemented using VueJS for SAFE

 # JavaScript Libraries
 * [websafe](https://github.com/MoinhoDigital/websafe) A wrapper with common patterns for building applications with the web API